EMLGaming/AlexaMeetsHue/README.md

 * Go to your [Amazon developer console](https://developer.amazon.com/alexa/console/ask).
 * Add new skill and call it AlexaMeetsHue.
-* Set language to english (us).
+* Set language to english (us). (this is the most tested and stable)
-* Chose custom skill.
+* Chose custom skill. (this gives us more custumization)
-* Goto JSON Editor under Interaction model and drag the alexa.json file in there.
+* Goto JSON Editor under Interaction model and drag the alexa.json file in there. (if you want to add more utterences feel free to do so)
 * Now press the save button and then the build button.

 * Go to endpoint.